cneben/react-maplibre-standalone/README.md

 By serverless we mean:
   - A web application built using `npm build`, then served using only a web server (ie, no GIS server for serving mbtiles such as [`tileserver-gl`](https://github.com/maptiler/tileserver-gl) or [`mbtilesserver`](https://github.com/consbio/mbtileserver)
-  - A "native" application embedding this web application with it's own resource/asset system (such as a Qt application with QWebEngine serving data using Qt resources).
+  - A "native" application embedding this web application with it's own resource/asset system (such as a c++ Qt application with QWebEngine serving data using Qt resources).

 ![Maplibre visualization](./doc/process_maplibre.png)